 I instantly knew why he had stopped.
 Knelt down there opposite Samuel, my hands were visible.
 Pale white with occasional purple patches showed up even in the darkness of the evening.
 The ring and little fingers on my right hand were also gone.

 Henry the dog, emboldened by being in his owner’s arms, started to growl; his teeth bared and his eyes wild.
-Samuel kept a tight grip on his dog, though.

 “You’re an abomination,” Samuel said.
 “You don’t belong here.”